-Individual international travel by faculty, staff or students for university-related purposes is allowed.
-The "essential only" requirement no longer applies; however, due to the heightened risks of international travel, faculty, staff, and students seeking to travel internationally on university-related business must still obtain explicit approval from their dean (or their designee) of the school or unit.
+Domestic and personal international travel is allowed without restrictions.
+Faculty, staff, and students seeking to travel internationally on university-related business must obtain explicit approval from their dean (or their designee) of the school or unit.

 We encourage everyone to follow the CDC’s guidance on travel.

 If you don’t feel well and are exhibiting symptoms of any communicable disease, we ask that you do not come to campus.